avivmag/Texas-Holdem-Game/README.md

 1. Microsoft windows OS.
 2. .NET</br>
 	can be downloaded and installed from https://www.microsoft.com/net/download/windows/
-* The project has been uploaded in the clean version without bin files, so it is needed to be compiled to run.
+* The project has been uploaded in a cleaned version (without bin files), so it is needed to be compiled to run.
 Compiling the game can be done with Visual studio (which can be found here: https://www.visualstudio.com/).

 ## Useful links